 \subsection{The Binary Digits Dataset}

-We next evaluate the Tsetlin Machine on the classical Pen-Based Recognition of Handwritten Digits Dataset\footnote{UCI Machine Learning Repository [http://archive.ics.uci.edu/ml/datasets/Pen-Based+Recognition+of+Handwritten+Digits].}.
+We next evaluate the Tsetlin Machine on the classical Pen-Based Recognition of Handwritten Digits Dataset\footnote{UCI Machine Learning Repository [\href{http://archive.ics.uci.edu/ml/datasets/Pen-Based+Recognition+of+Handwritten+Digits}{http://archive.ics.uci.edu/ml/datasets/Pen-Based+Recognition+of+Handwritten+Digits}].}.
 The original dataset consists of 250 handwritten digits from 44 different writers, for a total number of $10 992$ instances.
 We increase the challenge by removing the individual pixel value structure, transforming the $64$ different input features into a sequence of $192$ bits, $3$ bits per pixel.
-We refer to the modified dataset as the The Binary Digits Dataset.
+We refer to the modified dataset as the Binary Digits Dataset.
 Again we partition the dataset into training and test sets, keeping 80 percent of the data for training.

 The Tsetlin Machine\footnote{In this experiment, we used a Multi-Class Tsetlin Machine, described in Section 6.1.
-We also apply Boosting of True Positive Feedback to Include Literal actions as described in Section \ref{sec:type_i_feedback}.} used here contains $1000$ clauses, uses an $s$-value of $3.0$, and has a threshold $T$ of $10$.
+We also apply Boosting of True Positive Feedback to \emph{Include} actions as described in Section \ref{sec:type_i_feedback}.} used here contains $1000$ clauses, and uses a specificity $s$ of $3.0$ and a summation target $T$ of $10$.
 Furthermore, the individual Tsetlin Automata each has $1000$ states.
-The Tsetlin machine is run for $300$ epochs, and it is the accuracy after the final epoch that is reported.
+The Tsetlin Machine is run for $300$ epochs, and it is the accuracy after the final epoch that is reported.